gsoft-inc/sg-orbit/CONTRIBUTING.md

 Login to [Netlify](https://app.netlify.com) and make sure you have access to the **sg-orbit** and **sg-storybook** sites of the GSoft team.

-Netlify is configured to automatically deploy (unpublished) both sites everytime **a new commit is done in an opened PR** or **a PR is merged back into master**.
+Netlify is configured to automatically deploy (draft) both sites everytime **a new commit is done in an opened PR** or **a PR is merged back into master**.

 To publish a site:

 - Login to [Netlify](https://app.netlify.com)
-- Find the latest deploy of your site
+- Find the latest draft deploy of your site
-- Click on the deploy link to access it's overview
+- Click on the draft deploy link to access it's overview
 - Click on the "Publish deploy" button

 ### Troubleshoot